 8. PLC - Philips Lighting Co.

 Philips is often abbreviated to PLC.
 We commonly reserve this for internal use and rarely mention it in conversation with you.
-You may want to read our take on what the recent Philips IPO could mean for the lighting industry.

 9. ROI - Return on Investment